Review-Capital-Blockchain-Ecosystem/RECAP-Qt-Wallets/README.md

 Qt Wallets
 -------------

-This repository contains the Qt wallets of Recap-Core for the followings system:
+This repository contains the Qt wallets of Recap-Core for the following systems:

 - Linux 16.04 x64
 - Linux 18.04 x64